Lisa Loeb: Feel What U Feel album, and soundtracks (2016)

 In November 2016, Loeb released her fourth children's album entitled Feel What U Feel.
 She wrote and composed the selections on this album based on "what I'd like to pass along to my kids and kids in general."
-The title track, "Feel What U Feel", featured Craig Robinson of The Office, and it became the #1 song on SiriusXM's Kids Place Live, on which program it continued to be played as of the last days of August 2017.
+The title track, "Feel What U Feel", featured Craig Robinson of The Office, and it became the No. 1 song on SiriusXM's Kids Place Live, on which program it continued to be played as of the last days of August 2017.
 The parenting site, CoolMomPicks.com, chose "Feel What U Feel" as a 2016 Pick of the Year.
 On January 28, 2018, Loeb won the 2018 Grammy Award for 'Best Children's Album' for the album.

 Loeb recorded the single "Christmas Cookie Song" for Amazon's holiday special If You Give a Mouse a Christmas Cookie, which premiered on November 25, 2016.
 She later wrote original songs for the If You Give A Mouse A Cookie Amazon series, including the theme song.

-Lullaby Girl album, singles (2017-2019)
+Lullaby Girl album, singles (2017–2019)

 In October 2017, Loeb released the album Lullaby Girl featuring a world-class quartet led by keyboardist Larry Goldings.
 The album features Lisa and Larry's arrangements of classic songs like Dionne Warwick's "What the World Needs Now Is Love", the Five Stairsteps' "O-o-h Child", and Fleetwood Mac's "Don't Stop.", as well as two new original songs, including the title track.
 Lullaby Girl won a 2017 National Parenting Product Award.

 In 2018, Loeb released a special version of the David Bowie song "All the Young Dudes" after performing her version of on a Howard Stern Show tribute to Bowie.

 On May 29, 2019, Rolling Stone premiered Loeb's studio-recorded cover of the Bright Eyes song "First Day Of My Life."
 She previously performed the song at a friend's wedding a decade prior.

 In July of the same year, Billboard premiered Loeb's new song "Love Never Dies", an original track she wrote to serve as the theme song to acclaimed author James Patterson's novel, Sophia, Princess Among Beasts, and inspired by the book.